 In the wake of the 2007/08 financial crisis, there was general agreement that the world needed a better system.
 A new system where financial institutions would seize control over the countries’ wealth.
-In response, Satoshi Nakamoto brought the world Bitcoin, and Blockchain technology, and thus launched a massive decentralization movement.
+In response, Satoshi Nakamoto brought the world bitcoin and blockchain technology, thus launching a massive decentralization movement.

-A similar libertarian movement is currently underway in Africa, although in a much slower pace.
+A similar libertarian movement is currently underway in Africa, although at a much slower pace.
 In general, Africa is a continent pegged with problems that need solving.
-If indeed Bitcoin and Blockchain technology is to solve the problems that arise from central systems, then Africa will be the backdrop for Blockchain’s successful adoption.
-With this purpose in mind, the true worth of Blockchain technology will manifest in African, more than anywhere else in the world.
+If indeed blockchain technology is to solve the problems that arise from centralized systems, then Africa will be the backdrop for its successful adoption.
+With this purpose in mind, the true worth of blockchain technology is more likely to manifest in Africa than anywhere else in the world.

 Of course, Africa has a lot of problems.
-At the same time, all these problems come under control with the key principles of blockchain.
-For instance, the continent has the most corrupt governments in the world, where wealth and power is under a handful of people.
-Thus, Blockchain’s transparent nature can help in elections, international remittance, and stamp out corruption in institutions.
-Moreover, some initiatives have come up to address the problem of energy distribution and providing financial services to the unbanked population.
+At the same time, all these problems can be brought under control with the key principles of blockchain.
+For instance, the continent has the most corrupt governments in the world, where wealth and power are under a handful of people.
+Blockchain’s transparent nature can help in elections, international remittance, and stamp out corruption in institutions.
+Moreover, some initiatives have begun to address the problem of energy distribution and providing financial services to the unbanked population.
 Certainly, there are a lot of reasons that make Africa the best place for blockchain-powered disruption.

 Firstly, consider the financial system of Africa.
-The barriers of opening a bank account are high, forcing a majority of the population to rely on traditional forms of storing money.
-Despite that fact that individual’s retain control over their money, storing your money collectively as a community under the custody of a single individual, is hardly efficient, leave alone safe.
+The barriers of opening a bank account are high, forcing the majority of the population to rely on traditional forms of storing money.
+Despite the fact that individual’s retain control over their money, storing your money collectively as a community under the custody of a single individual, is hardly efficient, let alone safe.

-Moreover, other Africans have to rely on other rather unorthodox methods to store their money.
+Africans have to rely on other rather unorthodox methods to store their money.
 With blockchain technology, Africans can be guaranteed of social and solidarity finance.
-In other words, Blockchain technology will eliminate intermediaries, replacing them with peer-to-peer banking, where control and flow of funds are governed by smart contracts.
-As a result, banking in Africa is made efficient, and less prone to corruption.
+In other words, blockchain can eliminate intermediaries, replacing them with peer-to-peer banking, where control and flow of funds are governed by smart contracts.
+As a result, banking in Africa can be made efficient and less prone to corruption.

-Secondly, Blockchain technology can facilitate the disruption of energy in Africa.
-Moreover, this blockchain solution for energy distribution is under the
+Secondly, blockchain technology can facilitate the disruption of energy in Africa.
+A blockchain solution for energy distribution is under the

-Clearly, Africa is still years from Blockchain adoption, but there are plenty of opportunities and already existing solution, which is viable and adopted globally.
+Clearly, Africa is still years from blockchain adoption, but there are plenty of viable opportunities and already existing solutions.